Powered by MOMENTUM MEDIA

 “It is clear that work needs to be done – and quickly – to ensure governance is adequate for the potential surge in consumer-facing AI,” Longo said, noting that the increase in AI usage holds the potential for significant benefits.

-“When it comes to balancing innovation with the responsible, safe and ethical use of AI, there is the potential for a governance gap – one that risks widening if AI adoption outpaces governance in response to competitive pressures,” he added.
+“When it comes to balancing innovation with the responsible, safe and ethical use of AI, there is the potential for a governance gap – one that risks widening if AI adoption outpaces governance in response to competitive pressures,” he said.

 “Without appropriate governance, we risk seeing misinformation, unintended discrimination or bias, manipulation of consumer sentiment and data security and privacy failures, all of which has the potential to cause consumer harm and damage to market confidence.”